-Although it appears steep, the slope of the barn roof (approximately 43°) is not unusual for 18th-century buildings.
-Roof pitches between 42° and 48° are typical for this period, and the Mount Vernon stable roof is 44°.
-The general reason for such a steep pitch is that it encourages faster run-off, resulting in less time for water to penetrate the wooden shingles.
-Presumably, the flatter slope of the shed roofs was acceptable because of their very narrow width, in combination with the function of the buildings.
+Although it appeared steep, the slope of the barn roof (approximately forty-three degrees) was not unusual for eighteenth-century buildings.
+Roof pitches between forty-two and forty-eight degrees are typical for this period.
+The general reason for such a steep pitch was that it encouraged faster run-off, resulting in less time for water to penetrate the wooden shingles.

 Because the barn has an unusual shape, it must have been a difficult building for Thomas Green, Washington's carpenter, and the Mount Vernon slave carpenters to construct.
 One of the most important decisions Washington made was to design a building comprised of two nested polygons.
 This refers to the sixteen-sided outside wall, enclosing the interior octagonal framing system.
 This design was the most straightforward way to support the roof since the same system for laying out the rafters could be continued from the eaves to the peak of the roof.

 The transition from the exterior sixteen sides to the interior eight meant that the structure of the roof had to undergo some subtle adjustments as construction continued upward, including the reduction of the number of rafters from eighty to forty-eight.
 Since the rafters were the only structural members spanning that space, they served the crucial function of binding the exterior wall to the frame.